Topological changes in the magnetic field of LQ Hya during an activity minimum: Results

 \subsection{Comparison with temperature maps}

-In \cite{ColeKodikara2019LQHya} two nearly coeval (their Dec 2009 and Dec 2017) and two nearly simultaneous (their Dec 2010 and Dec 2015) DI temperature maps were presented.
+In \cite{ColeKodikara2019LQHya} two nearly coeval (their December 2009 and December 2017) and two nearly simultaneous (their December 2010 and December 2015) DI temperature maps were presented.
 Their 2009 and 2010 data were obtained with the SOFIN instrument, and the 2015 and 2017 data with FIES at the Nordic Optical Telescope.

-During Dec 2009 \cite{ColeKodikara2019LQHya} recovered strong high-latitude activity around the phase $\phi=0.75$, forming an asymmetric polar cap.
-As their phase axis is mirrored with respect to our longitude axis, this would corresponds to the longitude 90$^{\circ}$ in our scale.
-We see a good correspondence of this feature with the strongest location of the radial field in our Jan 2010 ZDI map.
-Due to the poor phase coverage, the equatorial structures recovered in the DI maps were judged to be artifacts, but in our ZDI brightness maps they appear again and seem to have a weak preferential association to the azimuthal magnetic field.
+In December 2009, \cite{ColeKodikara2019LQHya} recovered strong high-latitude spots around the phase $\phi=0.75$, forming an asymmetric polar cap.
+As their phase axis is mirrored with respect to our longitude axis, this would corresponds to longitude 90$^{\circ}$ in our scale.
+We see a good correspondence of this feature with the strongest location of the radial field in our January 2010 ZDI map.
+Due to the poor phase coverage, the equatorial structures recovered in the DI maps were judged to be artefacts, but in our ZDI brightness maps they appear again and seem to have a weak preferential association to the azimuthal magnetic field.

-During Dec 2010 the phase coverage of \cite{ColeKodikara2019LQHya} was poor again and perhaps for that reason they saw no high-latitude activity.
-The correspondence of their DI map with the magnetic field configuration in our ZDI map of Feb 2011 is therefore poor.
+In December 2010, the phase coverage of \cite{ColeKodikara2019LQHya} was poor again and perhaps for that reason they saw no high-latitude activity.
+The correspondence of their DI map with the magnetic field configuration in our ZDI map of February 2011 is therefore poor.
 On the other hand, it is interesting to note that they detected strong line-profile variability during this season.
 This is an indication of rapid changes in the spot configuration.
 The DI and ZDI maps were, furthermore, derived from data observed almost 1.5 months apart, which might also contribute to the mismatch.

-During Dec 2015 the phase coverage of \cite{ColeKodikara2019LQHya} was decent, and they recovered strong activity at high latitudes, while the equatorial spots appeared as artifacts in the DI map.
+In December 2015, the phase coverage of \cite{ColeKodikara2019LQHya} was decent, and they recovered strong activity at high latitudes, while the equatorial spots appeared as artefacts in the DI map.
 Due to the large gap in phases around $\phi=0.5$, it was difficult to determine the longitudinal extent of the spot structure.
-In comparison to our Jan 2016 ZDI map, the best coincidence of the temperature minima in the DI and ZDI maps occurred for the meridional field component.
+In comparison to our January 2016 ZDI map, the best coincidence of the temperature minima in the DI and ZDI maps occurred for the meridional field component.